Importance of fluid inertia for the orientation of spheroids settling in turbulent flow: Introduction

 An exact theoretical description of the problem requires the solution of the full Navier-Stokes equations, imposing no-slip boundary conditions at the surface of the solid~\citep{Naso:10,Homann:10,Candelier19}.
 An alternative, much more tractable approach consists in using simplified descriptions, based on known solutions of the Navier-Stokes equations.
 For example, it is frequently assumed that the particle dynamics can be described by the Stokes approximation, neglecting the acceleration of the surrounding fluid set in motion by the particle.
 Thus one assumes that the hydrodynamic force on the particle is simply Stokes force, and that the torque is Jeffery's torque \citep{Jeffery:22}.
 The resulting set of equations has been used to study the orientation distribution of non-spherical particles in turbulence \citep{Marchioli10,Gustavsson14,Siewert:14a,Siewert:14b,Gustavsson:17,Jucha:18,Naso:18}.
 This model predicts that the orientation of non-spherical particles settling in turbulence is biased, despite the fact that the turbulence is isotropic.
-It was found that rods tend to settle tip first, and disks are biased towards settling edge first.
+It was found that rods tend to settle tip first, and disks are biased towards settling edge first, i.e. that the orientation of the spheroids preferentially minimises drag.

-Yet this model neglects the effect of fluid inertia.
+This model, however, neglects the effect of fluid inertia.
 How convective fluid inertia affects the orientation of particles settling in a fluid has been studied mostly for a fluid at rest.
 Whereas the corrections to the translational motion, in particular for a sphere, are very well understood for small particle Reynolds numbers~\citep{Happel83}, the effect of the convective fluid inertia upon the angular dynamics in the same regime has been less studied.
-Analytic expressions were proposed by~\citep{Cox65} for nearly spherical particles, by~\citep{Khayat89} for slender bodies, and more recently by \citep{Dabade15} for spheroids of arbitrary aspect ratios.
+Analytic expressions were proposed by~\citet{Cox65} for nearly spherical particles, by~\citet{Khayat89} for slender bodies, and more recently by \citet{Dabade15} for spheroids of arbitrary aspect ratios.